 The stent has an opening force adapted to supporting the nasal alar and nasal valve and to splinting of the turbinates.
 Thereby a healthy diameter of the airway and a very good therapeutic effect are achieved concurrent with high wearing comfort.
 The nasal tissue is not overstretched and no mucosal irritation occurs.

 The innovative concept of the AlaxoLito Nasal Stent for the first time enables an efficient conservative therapy of nasal alar collapse and turbinate hyperplasia.
 As a result wellness and health of a large number of patients can be improved.

-For application the AlaxoLito Nasal Stent is pulled into a thin introduction tube (see Fig. 2) which then is introduced horizontally into the nose (in the lower or middle nasal passage).
+For application the AlaxoLito Nasal Stent is pulled into a thin introduction tube (see Fig. 2) which then is introduced horizontally into the nose (in the middle or inferior nasal passage).
 Subsequent retraction of the introduction tube from the nose leads to self-expansion of the nitinol braid.
 The ball-shaped widening locates directly at the nasal valve (see arrow in right photo in Fig. 3).
 The cylindrical section splints the anterior (AlaxoLito) or the full (AlaxoLito Pus), resp., nasal passage.
 Usually each one stent is introduced into the right and the left nostril.
 Simple handling of the AlaxoLito Nasal Stent allows easy self-application by the patient.